MPowerKit/GoogleMaps/readme.md

 `Cluster` has only tow readonly properties: `Size` and `Items`. `Size` returns count of `Items`. `Items` is set of pins that are clustered.

 **Note: You should not create clusters manually.
 Is is made by the framework.
 Change `ClusterAlgorithm` property so clusterization work.**
+**Note: By default all clusters are not clickable. to change this you need to change `IsEnabled` property of `Cluater` to `true`.
+You can find how to do it in the Sample.**

 #### Polyline